yoyodyne-build/foundation-x/CONTRIBUTING.md

 #### Scope (optional)

-The scope can be one or more of the following:
+The scope can be empty or one of the following:

 - **components** - adding or enhancing components
 - **storybook** - add or update Storybook documentation